ULStats/MA4128Assessment-2018/JonathanoBrien_Google_Analytics.md

 * Its bassed of the use of cookies whick can be deleted.
 * Sampling is used to generate the reports.

-## Dimentions
+## Dimensions
-Here is a list of all the [dimentions](https://developers.google.com/analytics/devguides/reporting/core/dimsmets) that are used.
+Here is a list of all the [dimensions](https://developers.google.com/analytics/devguides/reporting/core/dimsmets) that are used.
 There are also custom dimentions that cam be set by the operator.